eliottjohnson/Obsidian-Vault/FLUKA continuation.md

-Plot beam enveloppe, beam size along the line
+Plot beam envelope, beam size along the line

 Heatmap / contour plot

 Provide the aperture to Andreas

 Plot rms dp/p
-distribution of the enveloppe would go into the lower side, on the negative
+distribution of the envelope would go into the lower side, on the negative

 plot loss due to inelastic scattering along the line